Blessy456b/chem_intelligraph/README.md

 Reaction between Zn and HCl.
 This ensures factuality, educational tone, and consistent structure across responses.

-# ⚙️ Setup & Usage Guide — Virtual Chemistry RAG Lab
+# ⚙️ Setup and Usage Guide
 This guide walks you through every step to set up, configure, and run the Virtual Chemistry RAG Lab — from environment creation to API key setup and app execution.

 ## 🧪 1️⃣ Prerequisites